NERC-CEH/fdri-ontology/doc/working_notes/uav-dataset-proposal.md

 ## Analysis of UAV Dataset Metadata Recommendations

+The following sections review the [UAV data management handbook](https://nora.nerc.ac.uk/id/eprint/536392/) to analyse how the metadata fields recommended in that document could map to the FDRI data model with the changes proposed in the preceding section.

 ### The UAV platform and its sensor type

 | Metadata Field | Supported? | Comments